Yoga Teacher Confidential: Secrets of Becoming a Great Yoga Teacher cover art

 About this listen

 Yoga Teacher Confidential is your backstage pass to the unspoken truths of being a yoga teacher.
 Sage Rountree, PhD, E-RYT500, dives into the real challenges and rewards of teaching yoga, offering expert advice and secrets to help you build confidence, connect with your students, and teach with authenticity.
-Sage draws on her two decades of experience teaching yoga, running a studio, and training teachers to share practical insights you can use right away.
+Sage draws on her two decades of experience teaching yoga, owning and running a studio, mentoring yoga teachers, and directing yoga teacher trainings to share practical insights you can use right away.
 You'll also hear advice from her books, including Teaching Yoga Beyond the Poses, The Art of Yoga Sequencing, and The Professional Yoga Teacher's Handbook.
+Yoga Off the Mat is coming out in July 2026.
 Whether you’re navigating imposter syndrome, mastering classroom presence, or refining your skills to teach specialized niches like athletes, this podcast empowers you to lead your classes with clarity, grace, and ease.

 Alternative & Complementary Medicine Hygiene & Healthy Living